Putin claims 'moral, historical rightness' on Russia's side amid escalating war with Ukraine

 Story highlights

-"Today we are fighting for this, protecting our people in our own historical territories, in the new constituent entities of the Russian Federation," Putin said in his address telecasted on Russian state TV while speaking about the regions of Ukraine that Russia claims to have captured.
+"Today, we are fighting for this, protecting our people in our own historical territories, in the new constituent entities of the Russian Federation," Putin said in his address telecast on Russian state TV while speaking about the regions of Ukraine that Russia claims to have annexed.

-"Today we are fighting for this, protecting our people in our own historical territories, in the new constituent entities of the Russian Federation," Putin said in his address telecasted on Russian state TV while speaking about the regions of Ukraine that Russia claims to have captured.
+"Today, we are fighting for this, protecting our people in our own historical territories, in the new constituent entities of the Russian Federation," Putin said in his address telecast on Russian state TV while speaking about the regions of Ukraine that Russia claims to have annexed.

-In his New Year's address, President Vladimir Putin on Saturday said that "moral, historical rightness" is on the side of Russia amid international condemnation pouring against his government for escalating the Ukraine war.

 He added that his country would never capitulate to the attempts made by the West of using Ukraine as a medium for destroying Russia.
 He called the war with Ukraine a fight for protecting its "motherland" and winning its people's "true independence".